jhuttner/rtcommit/README.md

 		"port": 5223
 		}

+Your port may be 5222.
+For help getting the client and server info, ask your OPS people.
-Note: In the config file, store your password as the base64 encoded value.
+Note: In the config file, you must store your password as the base 64 encoded value.
 This does not protect the password, but prevents accidental, clear-text password viewing.

 	>>> import base64
 	>>> base64.b64encode('password')
 	'cGFzc3dvcmQ='
 	>>> base64.b64decode('cGFzc3dvcmQ=')
 	'password'

-Your port may be 5222.
-For help getting the client and server info, ask your OPS people.

 ## Helpful commands